Hazem-Madkour/BestMovies/README.md

 # BestMovies
-Popular Movies App
+Udacity Android Nanodegree Popular Movies App (Project 2)

+# Description
+This application gets the most popular and rated movies online, And shows the movie descriptions, rates, images, trailers, and reviews.

+# MovieDB Key
-in Best Movies App you need to put a key in Utility Class so the app can run
+Don't forget to add you MovieDB key in the Utility Class so the app can run successfully

+static final String KEY = "PUT YOUR KEY";

 You can get the key from MovieDB Site: www.themoviedb.org

+# Copyright
 Copyright Hazem Madkour